Roofing & siding frequently asked questions

 • Smartboard soffit

-For more information, read our blog post on Choosing Your Home’s Siding.
 With so much to choose from, you’re sure to find the look you’re going for with A. Clark Roofing & Siding LP.

-Installing new shingles over top of the old ones might seem like a money-saving shortcut at first glance, but it can end up costing you big time further down the road.
-The old shingles may be hiding rot and/or ventilation problems that can worsen with time and damage the newly installed roof.
-And you might end up with an uneven roof that is more vulnerable to damage.
-But most importantly, you’ll void your manufacturer’s warranty by doing so.
-It is not recommended.
+Installing new shingles over top of the old ones might seem like a money-saving shortcut at first glance, but it can cost you big time further down the road.
+The old shingles may hide rot and/or ventilation problems that can worsen with time and damage the newly installed roof.

 What does it cost to have a new roof installed?

-There are many different factors that go into determining the cost of a roofing project, including the size and shape of your roof, the materials you wish to use, and whether or not there are repairs that need to be done first.
-We would be more than happy to provide you with a free estimate so you can come up with a budget.
+Many factors go into determining the cost of a roofing project, including the size and shape of your roof, the materials you wish to use, and whether or not there are repairs that need to be done first.

-What’s the longest lasting roofing material that you carry?
+What’s the longest-lasting roofing material that you carry?

 Different materials come with different lifespans.
 Take a look at the averages below:

-• Asphalt— 25-50 years
+• Asphalt— 20-50 years

-• Wood— 15-30 years
+• Wood— 15-50 years

-• Metal— 40-50, or more, years
+• Metal— 40-50 or more years

 Keep in mind that these are only averages.
 The life of your roof also depends on the weather—which can be unpredictable in Alberta—and how much maintenance you do each year.
-There are also different levels of quality available for each material listed, which come with different levels of durability.
+There are also different levels of quality available for each material listed, which come with varying levels of durability.

 How many different types of roofing materials are there?